-Fishing has got to be one of the most rewarding activities you can do with your kids.
-It gets you outdoors and gives you the chance to have some one-on-one time while doing something enjoyable.
-What’s more, bringing in a fish is not only exciting for kids, but it can give them a real sense of achievement.
+Fishing’s got to be one of the best things you can do with your kids.
+It gets you outdoors and the young ‘uns away from screens, plus it gives you the chance to have some one-on-one time while doing something fun.
+And when your kid brings in that first fish, they’re gonna think it’s Christmas.

-As much as we'd like to spend every weekend chilling out on a riverbank with the kids, realistically it can be hard to find the time.
-If you’re a Victorian though, there are a heap of options for fishing within towns and cities around the state.
+As much as we'd love to spend every weekend chilling out on a riverbank with the kids, honestly, it can be hard to find the time.
+If you’re a Victorian though, there are a heap of options for family-friendly fishing lakes across the state.

-Granted, it’s unlikely that you’re going to snag a 5kg monster, but for most kids a 25cm trout (and they’re usually around this size) is a decent haul that’s not going to put them through their paces too much.
+True, it’s unlikely you’re going to snag a 5kg line-breaker, but for most kids, a 25cm trout (and they’re usually around this size) is a decent catch that’s not going to put them through their paces too much.

 What to use